JDSeiler/ptolemy/README.md

     - Both migrate and rollback have extra options to control which migrations to run or rollback, such as `--step`, `--to`, etc. See the `ecto_sql` docs.
     - `mix ecto.migrations` :: Show all migrations and their status

-## TODO

-1. ~~Get Ecto up and running~~ :: DONE
-2. ~~Get a JSON parsing example working (JSON request body and JSON response)~~ :: DONE
-3. ~~Get a JWT example working~~ :: DONE
-    - Create a signed JWT and send it to the client
-    - Write a plug to validate JWTs sent in the Authorization header.
-4. Set up email sending with SendGrid or somethin'
-5. Write full auth flow?!?